-\begin{definition}[Collapsing of polyhedra] We recall that a polyhedron $P$ is said to {\it elementarily collapse} onto a subpolyhedron $Q$ if $P=Q\cup R$, where $(R,R\cap Q)\cong (|\Delta^n|,|\Delta^{n-1}|)$ for some $n$.
-A {\it collapse} is a sequence of elementary collapses; $P$ is {\it collapsible} if it collapses onto a point. \end{definition}
+We recall that a polyhedron $P$ is said to {\it elementarily collapse} onto a subpolyhedron $Q$ if $P=Q\cup R$, where $(R,R\cap Q)\cong (|\Delta^n|,|\Delta^{n-1}|)$ for some $n$.
+A {\it collapse} is a sequence of elementary collapses; $P$ is {\it collapsible} if it collapses onto a point.

 \begin{lemma} If $P$ is a transversely constructible poset, then $|P|$ is collapsible. \end{lemma}

 \begin{proof} If $P$ is a single cone, then $|P|$ is a cone and hence collapsible.
 Suppose that $P=Q\cup R$ is a transverse construction step, and let $S=Q\cap R$.
 Arguing by induction, we may assume that $|Q|$, $|R|$ and $|S|$ are collapsible, say, onto points $\{q\}$, $\{r\}$ and $\{s\}$.
 Let $J_{qs}$ and $J_{rs}$ be the traces of $\{s\}$ under the collapses $|Q|\searrow\{q\}$ and $|R|\searrow\{r\}$.
 This yields collapses $|Q|\searrow J_{qs}$ and $|R|\searrow J_{rs}$.
 Now $J_{qs}$ and $J_{rs}$ are arcs, to they collapse onto $\{s\}$.
 Thus each of $|Q|$, $|R|$ and $|S|$ collapses onto $\{s\}$.